-Teacher & Support Teacher Qualifications
+Teacher & Paraprofessional Qualifications

-In accordance with Every Student Succeeds Act (ESSA) of 2015, the Thomas County School District will provide, upon request, certain information on the professional qualifications of classroom teachers and support teachers (ESSA Section 1111(g)(2)(M)).
+In accordance with Every Student Succeeds Act (ESSA) of 2015, the Thomas County School District will provide, upon request, certain information on the professional qualifications of classroom teachers and paraprofessionals (ESSA Section 1112(e)(1)(A)).
 Parents may request the following information:

-- 1. Whether the students' teacher- - has met State qualifications and licensing criteria for the grade levels and subject areas in which the teacher provides instruction; - o is teaching under emergency or other provisional status through which State qualification or licensing criteria have been waived; and, - o is teaching in the field or discipline of the certification of the teacher. - 2.
+- 1. Whether the student's teacher - o has met State qualifications and licensing criteria for the grade levels and subject areas in which the teacher provides instruction; - o is teaching under emergency or other provisional status through which State qualification or licensing criteria have been waived; and, - o is teaching in the field or discipline of the certification of the teacher. - 2.
 Whether the child is provided services by paraprofessionals and, if so, their qualifications.
 If you desire information concerning the qualifications of your child's teacher(s), please contact the principal at your child's school.